Dokkedal/dcm2reg/docs/source/background.rst

 The other type of registration, *deformable registration*, solves exactly this problem.
-In deformable registration, individual voxel values may be displaced within constraints with respect to the rest of the image, i.e. in the previous example the lower jaw may be "moved up" to better fit the closed jaw of the CT-scan.
+In deformable registration, individual voxel values may be displaced within constraints with respect to the rest of the image, i.e. in the previous example, the lower jaw may be "moved up" to better fit the closed jaw of the CT-scan.
 This procedure requires a certain level of constraint, since otherwise voxels would be moved erratically.
 In turn, this means deformable registration should be preceded by rigid registration, so that only small